cameraui/docs/install/hardware-acceleration.md

 ## Intel / AMD GPU

-The driver is part of the Linux kernel, so there is nothing to install on the host.
+The driver is part of the kernel, nothing to install on the host.
 Use the `intel` or `amd` flavor and pass `/dev/dri`:

 ```yaml
     devices: